R4thin/js-messaging-tutorial/README.md

 # Use the Sinch Javascript SDK to Build a Messaging App

 In this tutorial, you will build a bare bones instant messaging web app.
-You will gain a solid understanding of how to use the Sinch Javascript SDK for messaging, as well a starting place for building a highly customized instant messaging solution in your web app.
+You will gain a solid understanding of how to use the Sinch Javascript SDK for messaging and begin building a highly customized instant messaging solution in your web app.

 Your app will work like this:

 ![](images/app-flow.png)

-First, users will either login or sign up.
-Then, they will be prompted to type the username of the person they want to chat with.
-Finally, they enter a chat room with the specified recipient.
+First, users will either log in or sign up.
+Then, they will be prompted to type the username of the person with whom they want to chat.
+Finally, they will enter a chat room with the specified recipient.

-If you get stuck at any point, you can view the completed source code for this tutorial at [github.com/sinch/js-messaging-tutorial](https://github.com/sinch/js-messaging-tutorial)
+If you get stuck at any point, you can view the completed source code for this tutorial at [github.com/sinch/js-messaging-tutorial](https://github.com/sinch/js-messaging-tutorial).

 ## Setup